 These nutritional tips may help reduce symptoms:

 - Try to eliminate suspected food allergens, such as dairy (milk, cheese, and ice cream), wheat (gluten), soy, corn, preservatives, and chemical food additives.
-Your health care provider may want to test you for food allergies.
+Your provider may want to test you for food allergies.

 - Eat foods high in B-vitamins and calcium, such as almonds, beans, whole grains (if no allergy is present), dark leafy greens (such as spinach and kale), and sea vegetables.